-The site-specific TUC zone in the interior of the Phase 2 Lands will permit street and back-to-back townhouses and provide additional regulations with respect to porches.
-The site-specific TUC zone abutting Trafalgar Road is proposed to be amended to permit a maximum building height of 30 storeys.
-All other provisions of the TUC zone in Zoning Bylaw 2009-189 will continue to apply.
+The site-specific TUC zone in the interior of the Phase 2 Lands will permit street and rear access townhouses and provide additional regulations with respect to porches.
+The site-specific TUC zone abutting Trafalgar Road is proposed to be amended to permit a maximum building height of 30 storeys and maximum floorplate sizes of 750 and 800 square metres above certain tower heights.
+All other provisions of the TUC zone in Zoning By-law 2009-189 will continue to apply.